Royalty Free music Bensound informations

 To stay safe from copyright claims on YouTube, please make sure to always add our single-use attribution text to your video description.

-Just keep in mind that each attribution text is good for a single video; if you want to use the same track in a new video, you can select download again to get a new attribution text.
+Just keep in mind that each attribution text is valid for 1 video only.
+If you want to use the same track in a new video, you can select download again to get a new attribution text.

-→ I am using the Free License with Attribution and I did not add the attribution text to my YouTube video description and now there is a copyright claim on my video, what can I do?
+→ I forgot to add the attribution text to my YouTube video description and now there is a copyright claim on my video, what can I do?

-To get rid of the claim, please go to our Free Music section and download the music track you used in your video.
-A pop-up will appear with an attribution text.
-Copy the entire attribution text exactly as it appears, add it to your video description, and dispute the claim on YouTube to allow our system to clear it.
+To resolve the claim, head over to our Free Music section and download the music track you used in your video.
+A pop-up will appear with the appropriate attribution text.
+Copy the entire text exactly as it appears, add it to your video description, and dispute the claim on YouTube to allow our system to clear it.

 For detailed instructions on how to dispute a YouTube Content ID Claim, please check our Step-by-Step guide below.

-Please note that an attribution text is good for one video only, it cannot be re-used for new videos.
+Please note that an attribution text is good for 1 video only, it cannot be reused for new videos.

-→ I am using the Free License with Attribution and I added the attribution text to my YouTube video description but I still received a copyright claim from Bensound.
+→ I added the attribution text to my YouTube video description but I still received a copyright claim from Bensound.
 Why?
 What should I do?

-When using an attribution text, you must make sure to share it exactly as it appears when downloading a track.
-The easiest way to avoid mistakes is by copying the entire attribution text when it pops up and pasting it into your video description.
+When using an attribution text, it’s important to share it exactly as it appears when downloading a track.
+Avoid errors by copying the entire attribution text provided upon download and pasting it into your video description.

-Also, an attribution text is good for a single video, it cannot be re-used for new videos.
+Also, please remember that each attribution text is good for 1 video only and cannot be reused for new videos.

-To get rid of the claim, please re-download the music track to generate a new attribution text, add it to your video description, and dispute the claim on YouTube to allow our system to clear it.
+To resolve the claim, re-download the music track, which will generate a new attribution text.
+Add the new attribution text to your video description and dispute the claim on YouTube to allow our system to clear it.

 For detailed instructions on how to dispute a YouTube Content ID Claim, please check our Step-by-Step guide below.